Mohammad Taqi al-Modarresi

-al-Modarresi is the author of over 400 books on matters of theology, historiography, jurisprudence, philosophy, logic, and social science.
+al-Modarresi is the author of over 400 books on theology, historiography, jurisprudence, philosophy, logic, and social science.
 The Anglican Centre in Rome has stated that "Grand Ayatollah al-Modarresi is probably the second most senior Shia cleric after al-Sistani.
-His call for peace & human dignity is v[ery] significant."

-Biography

-Family
+Early life and education

 al-Modarresi was born into a distinguished Shia religious family in Karbala in Iraq.
 His father is Ayatollah Sayyid Muhammad-Kadhim al-Modarresi, the grandson of grand Ayatollah Sayyid Muhammad-Baqir Golpayegani (also known as Jorfadiqani).
 His mother is the daughter of grand Ayatollah Sayyid Mahdi al-Shirazi.
 He claims descent from Zayd ibn Ali (died c.
 740 AD), the great-great-grandson of the Islamic prophet, Muhammad.

-Early life

-al-Modarresi began his religious education in the religious seminaries of Karbala, at the young age of 8.
+al-Modarresi began his religious education in the religious seminaries of Karbala, at the age of 8.
 He studied under some of Karbala's most senior scholars such as Shaykh Muhammad al-Karbassi, Shaykh Jafar al-Rushti, Shaykh Yusuf al-Khurasani and his uncle, Sayyid Muhammad al-Shirazi.
 Due to the rising pressures of the Bathists anti-Shia sentiment, al-Modarresi emigrated to Kuwait in 1971.
-He settled there until 1979, after which he moved to Iran after the Islamic Revolution.
+He settled there until 1979, after which he moved to Iran after the Iranian Revolution.

 Activism

 The Risali Movement

-In 1967, under the jurisprudential guidance of Muhammad al-Shirazi, al-Modarresi established a religious activist group, known as the Risali Movement (الحركة الرسالية).
+In 1967, under the jurisprudential guidance of Muhammad al-Shirazi, al-Modarresi established a religious activist group known as the Risali Movement (الحركة الرسالية).
 The word risali (follower of the message) was inspired by the Quranic verse: "[Allah praises] those who convey the messages of Allah and fear Him and do not fear anyone but Allah.
 And sufficient is Allah as Accountant."
 [33:39].

-Before the Iranian revolution, the group remained a secret organisation, working on raising religious awareness, however, after the revolution, in 1979, it went public, calling for Islamism in the region, with different aliases across various countries.
+Before the Iranian revolution, the group remained a secret organisation, working on raising religious awareness, however, after the 1979 Iranian revolution, it went public, calling for Islamism in the region, with different aliases across various countries.
 In Iraq, it was known as the Islamic Action Organisation.
 In Saudi Arabia, it was known as the Islamic Revolution of the Arabian Peninsula.
 In Bahrain, it was known as the Islamic Front for the Liberation of Bahrain and headed by his brother Hadi.
 But all these groups were identified as the risalis in the Islamic world.

 The movement inspired some Sunni activists to support the movement in their writings, this included Dr. Ahmed al-Abyadh of the Renaissance Organisation in Tunisia and various activists from Morocco.

-Despite the risali term being used in Iraq, it really resonated with many activist groups across the Islamic world, transcending differences and any sectarianism that existed in the region.

 Many books were issued to propagate the Risali Movement, some of the ones al-Modarresi wrote included: